Poldark’s Cornwall continue our successful Poldark Holiday Packages – Come with us to see the official Poldark’s Cornwall.

 09.30: Departing from Perranporth Beach Car Park

-We have EXCLUSIVE permission to accompany you to Nampara, stand where Ross and Dwight share a glass of canary to toast Julia’s christening.
-Look out from the doorway of Nampara over Ross and Demelza’s garden and walk the farmyard where Demelza was washed under the pump to rid her of “crawlers”!
-And where Ross admired her whilst eating an apple.
-See some of the actual livestock that starred alongside Aidan and Eleanor!
-Nearby you can see the original cottage that Dr Enys resided in and was frequently visited by the ill-fated Keren Daniels.
+We have EXCLUSIVE permission to accompany you to NAMPARA.
+Stand where Ross and Dwight shared a glass of canary to toast Julia’s christening.
+Look out from the doorway of Nampara over Ross and Demelza’s garden and walk the farmyard where Demelza was washed under the pump to rid her of “crawlers” and where Ross admired her whilst eating an apple.
+See some of the actual livestock that starred alongside Aidan and Eleanor.
+Nearby you can see the original cottage that Dr Enys resided in and was frequently visited by the ill fated Keren Daniels.
 All set with the imposing granite backdrop of Bodmin Moor’s Roughtor and its highest peak curiously named: Brown Willy.

-After lunch we will visit the largest of the National Trust properties in Cornwall; Lanhydrock.
-This grand property was the setting for Sir Francis Basset’s “Tehidy” in the original tv adaptation and it was also used in Twelfth Night starring Helena Bonham Carter.
-National Trust members can enter the house and the gardens as well as the park.
-Guests who wish to visit the house may do so at an additional charge or you may prefer to walk the woods or take a well-earned rest in the main café near to the car park.
-We will all meet at the café, then back to Perranporth for an estimated return around 17.30.
+Lunch at Lanhydrock (free entrance for National Trust and Royal Oak members).
+Lanhydrock is the largest of the National Trust properties in Cornwall.
+This grand property was the setting for Sir Francis Basset’s “Tehidy” in the original TV adaptation and it was also used in Twelfth Night starring Helena Bonham Carter.
+National Trust or Royal Oak members can enter the house and the gardens as well as the park.
+It is an impressive historic house, the home of the Agar-Robartes family who suffered the tragedies of the Great War.
+A real life ‘Downton Abbey” experience.

-Poldark Tour of all West Cornwall film locations, including Botallack mines.
+Poldark tour of West Cornwall locations including the mines.

 09.30: Departing from Perranporth Beach Car Park

-At Porthgwarra (the NAMPARA Cove of the series) we will see the tunnel where Ross kept his boat, the crystal-clear waters where Demelza watched Ross swim and where the pilchard harvest was taken in.
+Porthgwarra (the NAMPARA Cove of the series) we will see the tunnel where Ross kept his boat, the crystal clear waters where Demelza watched Ross swim and where the pilchard harvest was taken in.
 A shortish walk to the rocky outcrop of Gwennap Head showcases where countless scenes have been shot and from here you can see Lands End and take in some breathtaking views.
+Then we cross from the south coast, across a few miles of rough moorland to the historic:

-On the return journey we will stop off at Levant mine to see the building used as Tressiders Rolling Mill before returning to Perranporth for an estimated return around 17.30.
+On the return journey we may stop off at Levant mine to see the building used as Tressiders Rolling Mill before returning to Perranporth.

-Poldark tour to North Coast locations, including Holywell & St Agnes Head
+Poldark Tour of North Coast locations, including Holywell Beach, Trerice Manor, Padstow & St Agnes Head.

 09.30: Departing from Perranporth Beach Car Park

 We begin the day where Winston Graham began his epic saga of the Poldark family, looking out from Droskyn Point at the view of Perranporth that inspired his Hendrawna Sands.
-A brief exclusion around the village shows you the site of the real Wheal Leisure mine and the location of Graham’s writing chalet before heading west via Trevellas Porth which featured in the titles sequence to the 70’s series and where exists to this day a working tin smelting works and the only mine left in existence with extraction rights.
-On to St Agnes Head, where we left Ross and Demelza at the tragic end to series one.
-Now one of the most famous headlands in the world.
-A trip round St Agnes will highlight other notable locations such as “Stippy Stappy lane”.
+A brief exclusion round the village shows you the site of the real Wheal Leisure mine and the location of Graham’s writing chalet before heading north east to:

 Check Out by 10.00 (late check out available on request to the hotel)